 Here are some tips to help you get the information you need:

 - Ask about the side effects and drug interactions of any new prescription you’re given.

 - Find out what your medical orders are every day — you may need to avoid eating for certain tests.

 - Ask to be informed of all test results.
 When the test is performed, ask when you can expect the results.

 - If you can’t sleep or relax because there’s too much noise, talk to the nurses to find a solution.
 Research has shown that stress can increase healing time.
 Consider putting a note on your door asking for only medically necessary interruptions.
-You can also post on your door this article that shows how hospitals in Chicago are cracking down on noise pollution.

 In addition to speaking up, there are other ways you can help yourself: